The Definitive Guide to 24 Step Simplified Yang Style Taijiquan

 Furthermore, practising with focus and intention helps re-establish balance in the nervous system and in turn helps to minimise the risks of hormone deficiency, immune system defect and other long term illness given rise from malfunctioning of the nervous system.

 - improve functioning Cardiac Vascular system and Blood Vessels’ elasticity

-The gentle and coordinated movements in Taijiquan encourage better blood circulation, improve elasticity of blood vessels and functioning of the heart.
-Long term practice of Taijiquan helps strength heart muscles, prevent or improve high blood pressure and Arteriosclerosis.
+The gentle and coordinated movements in Taijiquan encourage better blood circulation, improve the elasticity of blood vessels and functioning of the heart.
+Long term practice of Taijiquan helps strengthen heart muscles, prevent or improve high blood pressure and Arteriosclerosis.